dkhopade/tap-cartographer-workshop/workshop/workshop/content/exercises/source-template.md

     ytt: ""
 ```

 In TAP 1.2 we have the ability to detect the [**Health Status**](https://cartographer.sh/docs/v0.4.0/health-rules/) of the Supply Chain component.
-To accomplish that, we need to add `healthRule` spec to the respective component.
-We will be  adding for the rest of the components.
+To accomplish that, we need to add `spec.healthRule`, which we'll be adding through out the rest of the templates.
-This is possible via the `spec.healthRule`.
-The documentation is available here:

 ```editor:insert-value-into-yaml
 file: custom-supply-chain/custom-source-provider-template.yaml